hupili/python-for-data-and-media-communication-gitbook/notes-week-02.md

 Tasks:

-- Try to use string function to identify if certan keywords appears in the above article
+- Try to use string function to identify if certain keywords appears in the above article
 - What if you want to monitor other articles?

 ### Mark Six lottery machine